glennmckechnie/weewx-mesowx/README.md

        GRANT select, update, create, delete, insert ON mesowx.* TO mesowx@'localhost' IDENTIFIED BY 'weewx';
        quit;

-The remote mysql database - mesowx - contains 2 tables; archive and raw (weewx, the mesowx.py script, will create those).
+The remote mysql database - mesowx - contains 2 tables; archive and raw (weewx via the mesowx.py script, will create those).

 A large database will take a lot to create via the backfill method.

 For this reason the archive section should be copied from your existing weewx database via a mysqldump command, or other means.

 If that doesn't worry you, or if it's a machine that you can see from your chair (ie: it's local and an ultra low ping away) then mesowx.py can be used to backfill an empty database.
 It can take a long time (just how long is a piece of string?) to complete when you start from scratch.

 If it's too large it may even refuse, or your machine may be brought to it's knees while the database is being queried (admittedly if you survive that step it does get better).